-Discount rate: The discount rate used to measure the total pension liability was 6.25%, which was reduced from the 7.5% discount rate used in the prior year.
+Discount rate: The discount rate used to measure the total pension liability was 6.25%.

 Projected cash flows: The projection of cash flows used to determine the discount rate assumed the local employers and plan members would contribute the statutorily determined contribution rate of projected compensation over the remaining 26-year amortization period of the unfunded actuarial accrued liability.
 The actuarial determined contribution rate is adjusted to reflect the phase in anticipated gains on actuarial value of assets over the first four years of projection period.